CELC Bull Call Spread Strategy

 What is a bull call spread on CELC?

 A bull call spread on CELC is the bull call spread strategy applied to CELC (stock).
 The strategy is structurally moderately bullish: A bull call spread buys an at-the-money call and sells an out-of-the-money call at a higher strike for defined risk and defined reward bounded by the strike width.
-With CELC stock trading near $137.57, the strikes shown on this page are snapped to the nearest listed CELC chain strike and the premiums come straight from the end-of-day bid/ask midpoint.
+With CELC stock at $92.11 on the August 14, 2026 close, the strikes shown on this page are snapped to the nearest listed CELC chain strike and the premiums come straight from that session's bid/ask midpoint.

 How are CELC bull call spread max profit and max loss calculated?